 Following a decade-long renovation, the Rijksmuseum in its current form was re-opened in 2013.
 This not only restored the building’s exterior but also brought the interior much closer to the original design – with large galleries giving a cathedral-like venue to showcase the very best Dutch art history.

 In pure numbers, the Rijksmuseum has 80 rooms displaying no less than 8,000 works of art and historical objects.
 The museum is split over 4 levels – level 0 (ground floor) houses special collections and period 1100-1600; level 1 features the 18th and 19th century; on level 2 you will find the important 17th century works; level 3 has objects from the 20th century.

-The Gallery of Honour is entered from the imposing Great Hall (Voorhal) which has large stained glass windows and intricate vaulted ceilings.
+The Gallery of Honour can be entered from the imposing Great Hall (Voorhal) which has large stained glass windows and intricate vaulted ceilings.

-Apart from the Dutch masters, the museum also includes Italian renaissance paintings, Dutch Delftware china, ship models, weapons, doll houses, furniture, silverware and a van Gogh self-portrait.
+Apart from the Dutch masters, the museum also includes Italian renaissance paintings, Dutch Delftware china, ship models, weapons, furniture, silverware and a van Gogh self-portrait.

 The Rijksmuseum pieces are superbly presented in minimalist style with blue-grey walls and special chandelier lighting from above.
-Some galleries have laminated sheets available (Dutch or English) with explanations about the main works of note.
+Explanations are presented in Dutch and English.

-Visitors can also download the Rijksmuseum app which can guide you through the museum and has some multimedia themed tours available in Dutch, English, French, German, Spanish, Italian, Japanese, Russian and Mandarin Chinese.
+Visitors can also download the Rijksmuseum app which can guide you through the museum and has some multimedia themed tours available in Dutch, Dutch Sign Language, English, French, German, Spanish, Italian, Japanese, Russian and Mandarin Chinese.

-The Rijksmuseum garden contains sculptures, fountains and seating – entry is free for the public.
+The Rijksmuseum gardens contains fountains, seating and has a sculpture exhibition in the summer months, – entry is free for the public.

-The new Rijksmuseum is a must-see in Amsterdam and one of the great museums of Europe.
+The Rijksmuseum is a must-see in Amsterdam and one of the great museums of Europe.